Educators & Coaches10 min readUpdated Apr 14, 2026

 • A feedback export from your LMS, survey tool, or spreadsheet.

-• A short note on the course, term, and what you changed this semester.
+• A short note on the course, term, class size, student level, and what changed this semester.

-• A decision on whether you want anonymous quoting or comment paraphrases only.
+• A decision on whether you want anonymous short quotes or paraphrases only.

 How to gather the source material